maplexgitx0302/QML-QCGNN/README.md

 ### Run on IBMQ device (backend)
 To run with IBMQ real devices, see `./g_ibmq.ipynb` for detail.
-- Make sure you have the `pretrain_ckpt` files placed correctly, e.g., `./pretrain_ckpt/MODEL_DESCRIPTION/checkpoints/EPOCH-STEP.ckpt`, or simply download the pretrained models from [pretrain_ckpt](https://drive.google.com/drive/folders/1yAEV5jiHGTpHcaPzBhBPZNguxWcGs_kI?usp=share_link).
+- Make sure you have the `pretrain_ckpt` files placed correctly, e.g., `./pretrain_ckpt/MODEL_DESCRIPTION/checkpoints/EPOCH-STEP.ckpt`.
 - You can send the email when finish running on IBMQ device, see `./module_gmail.py` and [gmail notification tutorial](https://www.youtube.com/watch?v=g_j6ILT-X0k) (default turned on if `gmail.json` file exists).

 > In case you trained your own model, the pretrained `ckpt` will be stored in `./training_logs`, move the corresponding directories to `./pretrain_ckpt` so that when running on IBMQ, the pretrained model can be loaded.